-Do you ever think about what happens to a drop of rain that falls onto the ground?
-It may land on a tree and evaporate; it may land on a farm field and be absorbed into the soil; or it may land on a rooftop, driveway or road and travel down the street into a stream or storm drain.
+What happens to a drop of rain when it falls onto the ground?
+It may land on a tree and evaporate; it may land on a farm field and soak into the soil; or it may land on a rooftop, driveway or road and travel down the street into a storm drain or stream.

-Any precipitation in an urban or suburban area that does not evaporate or soak into the ground, but instead pools and travels downhill, is considered stormwater.
-Stormwater is also referred to as urban stormwater, runoff and polluted runoff.
-Increased development across the Bay watershed has made stormwater runoff the fastest growing source of pollution to the Bay and its rivers.
+Precipitation in an urban or suburban area that does not evaporate or soak into the ground but instead runs across the land and into the nearest waterway is considered stormwater runoff.
+Increased development across the watershed has made stormwater runoff (also called polluted runoff) the fastest growing source of pollution to the Chesapeake Bay.

-Between 1990 and 2007, impervious surfaces associated with growth in single-family houses are estimated to have increased by approximately 34 percent while the Bay watershed population increased by only 18 percent.
-This increase in impervious cover indicates that our personal footprint on the landscape is growing.
+Impervious surface data are used to measure the rate of development across the watershed and to identify high-growth areas and patterns of sprawling development.
+Between 1990 and 2007, impervious surfaces associated with growth in single-family homes are estimated to have increased about 34 percent, while the watershed’s population increased by 18 percent.
+This indicates that our personal footprint on the landscape is growing.